apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.3.0/index.md

 Airflow 2.3.0 introduced a new command `airflow db downgrade` that will downgrade the database to your chosen version.

-You can also generate the downgrade/upgrade SQL scripts for your database and manually run it against your database or just view the SQL scripts that would be run by the downgrade/upgrade command.
+You can also generate the downgrade/upgrade SQL scripts for your database and manually run it against your database or just view the SQL queries that would be run by the downgrade/upgrade command.

 More information can be found here: [Airflow `db downgrade` and Offline generation of SQL scripts](https://airflow.apache.org/docs/apache-airflow/latest/usage-cli.html#downgrading-airflow)